Mardyke (UCC)

 The Mardyke, also referred as the Mardyke Sports Ground, is the main sports campus of University College Cork (UCC), located at the western end of the Mardyke area near Cork city centre.

-The grounds and fitness facilities used by sports team representing, the general student body, and members of the public.
+The grounds and fitness facilities are used by sports teams representing the general student body and members of the public.
 Outdoors, there are floodlit grass and all-weather pitches, used for soccer, rugby union, Gaelic games, and hockey.
 Kayakers train in the adjacent North channel of the River Lee.
-There is a tartan track for athletics, where the Cork City Sports are held annually.
+There is a tartan track for athletics, where the Cork City Sports was held from 1949 through 1977, and again from 1979 through 2009.
 The most notable performance came in the hammer throw on 3 July 1984, when the world record was broken six times in one evening by Yuriy Sedykh and Sergey Litvinov.